Publishing in the FIS

 If the publication is not yet listed in the FIS:

-1. Login to FIS with your BA-Nummer and click on "My FIS"
+1. Login to FIS with your BA number and click on "My FIS"

-2. Report the new publication, import or enter bibliographic data
+2. Report the new publication, import (via DOI or ORCID) or enter bibliographic data

-3. Upload file and select version type (submitted/accepted/published version)
+3. Upload file, select version type (submitted/accepted/published version) and licence

-4. Enter and complete the information for better indexing and legal confirmation
+4. Enter and complete the information for better indexing (abstract, keywords) and legal confirmation

 If the publication is already listed in the FIS: